jonhermansen/resume/resume.typ

 )

 = Summary
-Customer-focused engineer with a background in web development and over ten years of professional experience specializing in web application testing, with a knack for finding unusual bugs using exploratory practices and automated tooling.
-Extensive experience with build systems, continuous integration, and configuration management.
-Open source advocate who enjoys programming and experimenting with new technology.
-Interested in all aspects of software processes, from conception to delivery.
+SDET with over ten years of experience specializing in test automation, build systems, and continuous integration.
+Deep background in Linux systems administration, configuration management, and ensuring reproducibility across development and production environments.
+Active open source contributor passionate about packaging, dependency management, and declarative infrastructure.
+Interested in all aspects of software processes, from build to deployment.

 = Technical Skills
 #resume-skill-item(